fbpx

 New York, NY 10004

-The center is open between 9:00 a.m. and 5:00 p.m. on Mondays, Tuesdays, Thursdays and Fridays, and between 8:30 a.m. to 5:00 p.m. on Wednesdays.
-Online and in-person applications require the same documentation to be filled prior to submitting it.
+The center is open between 9:00 a.m. and 5:00 p.m. on Mondays, Tuesdays, Thursdays, and Fridays and between 8:30 a.m. and 5:00 p.m. on Wednesdays.
+Both online and in-person applications require the same documentation to be filled out prior to submission.

 Food Vendor License and Permit

 To sell food on the street you must obtain both a Food Vendor license and a permit for the cart or vehicle from the NYC’s Department of Health & Mental Hygiene (DOHMH).
-Licenses are not limited and one can get a license to work on the vehicle/cart of someone who has a permit.
-The number of permits available at the moment are limited.
+Licenses are not limited.
+One can get a license to work on the vehicle/cart of someone with a permit.
+The number of permits available at the moment is limited.
 However, New York City will issue 4,000 more permits in the upcoming decade due to a bill passed in January, which will add 400 permits per year, starting in July 2022 and ending in 2032.

-Prior to the license, you will also be required to complete and pass a food handling course over the course of two days, which is offered in English only.
-An appointment can be scheduled here.
+Before the license, you must also complete and pass a two-day food handling course in English only.
+You can schedule an appointment here.

 Mobile Food Vendor License: